microsoft/azure_arc/docs/overview/_index.md

 ### Amazon Web Services (AWS)

 Azure Arc can project servers into Azure from any public cloud.
-The following guides provide end-to-end deployment of new Linux servers in AWS EC2 and onboarding to Azure with Azure Arc using [Terraform](https://www.terraform.io/).
+The following scenarios provide end-to-end deployment of new Linux servers in AWS EC2 and onboarding to Azure with Azure Arc using [Terraform](https://www.terraform.io/).

 * [Deploy an AWS EC2, Ubuntu VM and connect it to Azure Arc using Terraform](../azure_arc_jumpstart/azure_arc_servers/aws/aws_terraform_ubuntu/)